 | Context Window | Global context from the first layer via self-attention across all patches. | Local context initially, building to global context only in deep layers. |

-| Inductive Bias | Low (treats image as sequence of patches), requiring more data to learn structure. | High (translation invariance built-in), requires less data to train from scratch. |
+| Inductive Bias | Low (treats image as sequence of patches), requiring more data to learn structure. | High (locality and translation-equivariance biases), often requiring less data to train from scratch. |

 | Architecture | Transformer-shaped token sequence is convenient for many connectors. | Also usable as a vision tower; connector still maps its features to the downstream task. |